-The applicant argues that it has rights to prior unregistered signs which are similar to the contested EUTM and which covers goods and services which are identical or similar to those of the contested EUTM.
-It is noted also that unlike in the previous ground examined above. the applicant is not required to provide copies of the national laws in order to substantiate its claim to an earlier unregistered right under this ground.
-Under this ground it is primarily the actions and intentions of the proprietor that are assessed, although the previous use of the sign similar to the contested mark by the applicant, the knowledge of said use by the proprietor and the relationship between the parties are relevant factors for this assessment, it is not a condition for the applicant to demonstrate its formal ownership of the earlier mark according to the conditions of the respective national law.
+The applicant argues that it has rights to prior unregistered signs which are similar to the contested EUTM and which cover goods and services which are identical or similar to those of the contested EUTM.
 To this extent the applicant has provided evidence in Exhibit 7 to show that its predecessor in title Maitreya Kft. had an agreement to produce and sell, in tandem with the company Pentavox Kft, the 'SCIO' device as early as 2004 and a further agreement was signed in 2012 between the applicant and Pentavox Kft.
 Moreover, Exhibit 4 also shows the transfer of rights from Maitreya Mayarország Kft (the predecessor in title to the applicant) to the applicant for the universal electrophysiological biofeedback devices sold under the name 'SCIO'.
-Therefore, the EUTM proprietor's arguments that the applicant was only established in 2011 and could not have held rights to the 'SCIO' sign before that must be rejected, as the succession in title between the applicant and its successors has been demonstrated.
+Therefore, the EUTM proprietor's arguments that the applicant was only established in 2011 and could not have held rights to the 'SCIO' sign before that must be rejected, as the succession in title between the applicant and its predecessors has been demonstrated.